n1kito/Get_next_line/README.md

 # Get_next_line
-My work on the 42 get_next_line project.
+My work on the 42 get_next_line project (here without the bonus part).

 The aim of this project is to make you code a function that returns a line, read from a file descriptor.